borbier/100-days-of-code/log.md

 ### Day 15 & 16: July 1-2

 **Today's Progress**: I implemented location data to database by using geoJson.
 I also learned how to use AWS S3 for file storage.

+### Day 17: July 8

+**Today's Progress**: Finally started to study some Golang, I just got some basic concept of Golang e.g. variables, conditions, loop and functions.